Dado1513/AndroidHandPoseCNN/README.md

-## Android App
+## AndroidHandPoseCNN

-### Simple android app with CNN inside be able to classify the number from 1 to 5 with hands
+> An android app that uses a CNN pre-trained in order to classify numbers from 0 to 5 do with the hand pose.

+> The CNN is implemented in [HandPoseCNN]( https://github.com/Dado1513/HandPoseCNN).